vfarcic/devops26/manuscript/99-progressive-delivery.md

   Warning  Synced  1m    flagger  Rolling back jx-production-demo6.jx-production failed checks threshold reached 10 Warning  Synced  1m    flagger  Canary failed!
 Scaling down jx-production-demo6.jx-production
 ```

-## Why Did We Do All That?

-Testing the 100% of an application is impossible, so we can use techniques like Canary or Blue-Green, covered by the recently coined term of Progressive Delivery, to provide a safety net in our deployments.
-Jenkins X can provide automatic Canary deployments, gradually exposing our new deployments to a percentage of our users and rolling back on the event of errors.
-Human steps are no longer needed.
-This makes it really easy to adopt Canarying and the benefits it provides.

 ## What Now?